alexilyenko/alexilyenko.github.io/_posts/2017-09-10-androidtv-automated-tests.markdown

 If you're wondering how to build-in these approaches into your framework, I suggest to move "find methods" to `BaseScreen` class or even create dedicated `Actions` class for encapsulating all device actions.
 More on doing that can be found in my post - [Page Object in designing test framework with UiAutomator](https://alexilyenko.github.io/uiautomator-page-object/).

+Also the good practice is to run your tests on multiple devices simultaneously.
+It will help you to get faster feedback about any potential issues and thus decrease amount of resources needed for fixing it.
+If that's what you need, you could read my article about [Parallel Functional Android Tests](https://alexilyenko.github.io/android-parallel/).

 In case you have other thoughts on optimization I'd love to hear them!

 [<img src="{{ site.url }}{{ site.baseurl }}/assets/images/share_message.png" alt="Feel free to share!">](https://alexilyenko.github.io/)